toubsen/wp-auto-more-tag/readme.txt

 Initial public release of code.

+= 1.1 =

+Fixed a glitch that made it so it ignored the more tag entirely.

 == Upgrade Notice ==

-= 1.0 =
+= 1.1 =

-This is the initial release of the code.
+Glitch fix.